reveng007/DareDevil/README.md

 When I used the whole binary, I got the above detection stats as I had already shown above :woozy_face:. \
 According to mathematics, I  should have got 4 detections, why one and why that particular AV only?\
 I am really not getting it, if I get time, I will look into it, again.
 Not getting a cleansheet is really annoying ;(

+### Edit:
+If you Ask me, "Why have I used _AES_ encryption with url why not environmental keying factor?"\
+My answer would be, that would also work fine!\
+I was feeling lazy to remove AES and apply environmental XOR keying.
+But this will not do any harm.
+But I changed the string obfuscation part from AES encryption to environmental XOR keying as if I did not do that, this dropper would be flagged by _Floss_ by outputing sentive strings like hardcoded xor keys.

 ### Resources and Credits: